 This is the lightest ever Swiss Roll Cake recipe with a super soft vanilla sponge cake and dreamy creamy vanilla filling.
 The best part?
 No separating eggs required!
-It is such an easy recipe to put together and it never cracks.
+It is such an easy recipe to put together and it doesn't crack.
 In my family, we LOVE roll cakes.
 I mean what's not to love about a soft, tender, light spongy cake with swirls of cream filling?
 Since I make them so often, I was on a mission to develop a roll cake that was EASY and fuss free.
 I have so many recipes for them... many of which require separating eggs and beating yolks separate from whites.
 This involves dirtying two bowls and.. well... more dishes!
+This recipe makes me want to make roll cakes all the time, and I hope you will too.
+It's so versatile since you can fill it with anything imaginable.
+Try adding a layer of jam, filling it with ice cream or chocolate fudge sauce to make it EXTRA special.
+For this you will need to make up a batch of my Easy One Pot Dark Chocolate Hot Fudge Sauce.
+If you love roll cakes, don't miss my Double Chocolate Swiss Roll Cake recipe.

 WHY YOU WILL LOVE THIS RECIPE

-- EASY to make - this Swiss Roll Cake (also called a "roulade") is very easy to make.
+- EASY to make - this Swiss Roll Cake (also called a "roulade") is very easy to make, which is why I always fall back on it.
 You just beat the whole eggs instead of separating them, and then add the rest of the ingredients.
 I would recommend using a hand mixer or a stand mixer for this recipe.

 - Soft and tender vanilla cake - the vanilla sponge cake is SO super soft!
 It has a tender crumb texture and it stays moist with the cream filling.
 It doesn't dry out.